-For doctors, the stakes are higher in the event of a relapse after treatment.
+For doctors, the stakes are higher in the event of relapse after treatment.
 A doctor who relapses puts their patients at risk, as well as themselves.
 Therefore, accountability must be a part of the treatment plan for addicted doctors seeking treatment.
-This accountability occurs naturally if the doctor is referred to the PHP by a practice partner or the licensing Board, but must be encouraged to be voluntary otherwise.
-When they understand that voluntary accountability leads to much better outcomes, many agree.
+This accountability occurs naturally if the doctor is referred to the PHP by a practice partner or the licensing board.
+However, they must be encouraged if they voluntarily submit to treatment.

 The Answer to Treating Addiction in Medical Professionals

-After voluntarily entering the PHP, if the physician fails to adhere to the PHPs’ recommendations or returns to alcohol or drug use, they face potential loss of the safe harbor of the program.
+After voluntarily entering the program, if the physician fails to adhere to the program’s recommendations or returns to alcohol or drug use, they face the pote6ntial loss of the safe harbor of the program.
 In other words, they may start down a path toward sanctions on their medical license.

-The known consequences of non-compliance with PHPs may seem counterproductive in encouraging doctors to enter PHPs, but in reality addicted doctors who enter PHPs usually do so because of the dramatically increased recovery rates the programs demonstrate.
+The known consequences of non-compliance with the program may seem counterproductive in encouraging doctors to enter them.
+Still, in reality, addicted doctors who enter these programs usually do so because of the dramatically increased recovery rates they demonstrate.
 When physicians know their lives and careers depend on their success in the PHPs, they are more likely to follow the recommendations that produce the best outcomes.

-PHPs are also for physicians who desperately want to stop the cycle of addiction, but doubt the effectiveness of traditional treatment modalities due to trying it before or general knowledge.
+Physician health programs are also for those who desperately want to stop the cycle of addiction but doubt the effectiveness of traditional treatment modalities due to trying it before or general knowledge.
 When physicians are ready to end their addiction, they know PHPs will hold them to that decision.